 Athens, the capital of Greece, is one of the world's oldest cities having been inhabited for more than 7000 years.
-Famous for its history, this city is nowadays home to just over 3.2 million people.
+Famous for its history and home to the first ever Olympic games, this city is nowadays home to just over 3 million people.

 The city of Athens is famous for its places of historical importance and ancient ruins.
 It is also well-known for playing host to the first modern Olympic Games which took place in 1896.